 - Potlucks where I filled to capacity then topped off with 3 decadent desserts.
 How is there always room for dessert?

 It doesn’t take much to derail you.
 The good news is, it doesn’t take much to stay on track either.
 You just need a plan.
-Having a strategy before, during and after the event gives you healthy new habits to replace habitual, sabotaging choices.
+Having a strategy before, during, and after the event gives you healthy new habits to replace habitual, sabotaging choices.

 It’s not the holiday you conquer, but yourself.
-Holiday weight loss can be as easy as having a manageable plan.

-Here is a list of strategies to try before the event.
+Here’s a list of strategies to try before the event.
 You don’t have to do all of them to be successful.

 Simplify to amplify.